broadinstitute/PipelinesSupport/ArraysAmbiguousSNPMiscallingMar2019/README.md

 This directory contains files to help you evaluate the effect of the Arrays Ambiguous SNP Bug on your data.

-In the main directory, there is a simple shell script named 'isVcfAffected.sh'.
+In the main directory, there is a simple shell script named `isVcfAffected.sh`.
 This shell script can be run upon your VCF to determine if the bug has affected your data.

 Example Invocation: